vikramchhibber/tropelet/docs/design.md

 5. The server will support graceful shutdown terminating running jobs and client connections if **SIGINT**, **SIGTERM** signals are received.
 6. The server will not cache the output of running jobs when no client is attached.
 Consequently, if a client loses its connection, it will not be able to retrieve any previously generated output from the job.
 7. The server will disconnect client connections once the associated job terminates.
 8. Since the expectation of the server solution is to create c-groups, network namespaces and mounts, the server needs to run as superuser/privileged process.
-Many of the operations like c-group v2, cannot be even performed by using **capabilities**.
+Many of the operations like c-group, change root, cannot be performed just by using **capabilities**.

 # Exec library